Pensacola Car Accident Lawyer

 Auto Accident Attorney Representing Clients in Fort Walton, Cantonment, & Surrounding Areas

-People injured in car accidents are entitled, under Florida law, to compensation for medical expenses, wage loss, out-of-pocket expenses, and pain and suffering damages.
+At the The Watson Firm, PLLC, we know that people injured in car accidents are entitled, under Florida law, to compensation for medical expenses, wage loss, out-of-pocket expenses, and pain and suffering damages.
 An insurance adjuster may try to get you to settle your claim right away.
 Keep in mind that the insurance company’s primary goal is to pay as little as possible for your settlement.
 Hiring your own car accident lawyer in Pensacola ensures that you have someone to protect your interests and recover as much as possible for your injuries.

 When Can You Sue an At-Fault Driver in Florida?

 Since Florida is a no-fault state, you may only sue another driver for damages sustained in a car accident if your injuries meet a certain threshold.

 Under Florida Statutes section 627.737, an injured party (or the family of a person killed in a fatal car accident) may seek legal action against an at-fault driver in pursuit of compensation if their injuries involve any of the following: